ismailooli/-scarf/README.md

 currently: have a working chrome extension that runs on HTML/CSS/JavaScript

 next steps:
-- automatically get the users location from the web browser so that the user doesnt have to input anything
 - web scraping clothing websites to provide the user with an example of the clothing they can buy/wear